-Video 1 (lecture part) of this module is the same as for Module 2 where Rebecca describes both approaches - Psychodramatic and Sociodramatic.
+Video 1 (lecture) of this module is the same as Module 2 where Rebecca describes both approaches - Psychodramatic and Sociodramatic.

 If you’d like to learn how to lead Sociodramatic Role training, where the group works on the individual’s issue, this module is for you.

--Learn basic Moreno’s ideas on roles and spontaneity;
+Describe basic Moreno’s ideas on roles and spontaneity.

 -Role Training article.

 · Video lectures - 36 min

 · Handouts - 7 min